m-ayush-2004/Beyond-Binary/Web pages/Firebase-connect/Readme.md

      };
    ```

-3. **Paste the Script in Your Java Script File**: Add the copied script tag to your HTML file, ideally within the `<head>` or at the end of the `<body>` section.
+3. **Paste the Script in Your Java Script File**: Add the copied script tag to your Java Script file.
 This script initializes Firebase with your specific configuration.
 <br><br>![alt](https://github.com/m-ayush-2004/TechnoVit-24/blob/main/assets/w5.png)

 ## Step 4: Continue to Firebase Console